rafavolpato/news-project/README.md

 ## About

-BairesDev News Project was developed using:
+News Project was developed using:
 - Docker Compose
 - Dokcer
 - Python/Django